bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

  {{/each}}
  {{/if}}
   ```
-If the query specified in front matter is invalid, the context `gql` attribute will return `errors` block, e.g.:
+If the GraphQL query is invalid, Stencil returns an `errors` object with `locations` and `message` properties similar to the following example:
 ```html
 {
   "gql": {